sap-13/Tree13/README.md

 # Tree13

 A minimalist dark-themed blog built with Eleventy and Tailwind CSS.
-GitHub Pages instructions below.

 ## GitHub Pages Configuration

-To properly serve this site on GitHub Pages:
+This site is configured to deploy directly from the `main` branch using GitHub Actions:

+1. The site is built using Eleventy in the workflow
+2. All URLs are processed to include the `/Tree13/` prefix
+3. The built site is deployed using GitHub Pages

+GitHub Pages Settings:
-1. Go to the repository settings on GitHub
+- Go to your repository settings on GitHub
-2. Navigate to "Pages" in the sidebar
+- Navigate to "Pages" in the sidebar
-3. Under "Build and deployment" > "Source", select "Deploy from a branch" (not GitHub Actions)
+- Under "Build and deployment" > "Source", select "GitHub Actions"
-4. Then under "Branch", select "gh-pages" and "/ (root)"
-5. Click "Save"

-This will ensure the site is served correctly from the gh-pages branch, which contains the properly built static files with all paths configured properly.
+- This will use the workflow defined in `.github/workflows/static.yml`

 ## Development